df8oe/UHSDR/mchf-eclipse/readme.md

-This project is the porting of ccbtn's CooCox firmware for mcHF to Eclipse.
+This project is the porting of cctbcn's CooCox firmware for mcHF to Eclipse.

 Have fun!